 In 1617 the Mission of San Francisco was built at Alameda and in 1680, the people of Alameda were prominent in the Pueblo Revolt of 1680.
-The Spanish came back in 1681, 1688 and 1692, each time attacking the pueblo and burning the village before being forced back to Mexico by warriors from other pueblos.
-Those who escaped each attack on Alameda fled to Hopi and resettled in the village of Payupki.
-After each attack some returned but after the Spanish reoccupation in 1692, they all abandoned Alameda and moved to Payupki.
+The Spanish came back in 1681, 1688 and 1692, each time attacking the pueblo at Alameda and burning the village before being forced back to Mexico by warriors from other pueblos.
+Those who escaped each attack on Alameda fled to Hopi where they built the pueblo of Payupki, on a northern finger of Second Mesa.
+After each attack some returned to the old pueblo but after the Spanish reoccupation in 1692, they all abandoned Alameda and fled to Payupki.

 In November of 1742, about 440 of the Tiwas came back from Payupki.
 At Payupki they had developed a good business making pottery and distributing it locally.
-That with water and farmland problems were causing aggravation with their nearby Second Mesa neighbors: their welcome was wearing thin.
+That, together with arguments over water and farmland, caused aggravation with their nearby Second Mesa neighbors: their welcome was wearing thin.
 They were finally convinced to return to the Middle Rio Grande by a group of Franciscan priests who made promises to them that the Spanish authorities ignored.
-They petitioned the Spanish governor to be allowed to resettle their former lands but their requests went nowhere for years, until they were able to convince a new Spanish priest to submit the documents again.
-Then the Sandia people were subject to regular raids from the Comanche, Kiowa, Apache and Navajo as the site they reoccupied was directly in the path taken by most raiders headed for the Spanish settlements.
+When they returned to the Alameda area, they petitioned the Spanish governor to be allowed to resettle their former lands.
+Their requests went nowhere for years, until they were able to convince a new Spanish priest to submit the documents again.
+Even with permission granted, the Sandia people were subject to regular raids from the Comanche, Kiowa, Apache and Navajo as the site they reoccupied was directly in the path taken by most raiders headed for the Spanish settlement at Albuquerque.

 In 1748 permission to resettle near the site of their old pueblo was granted, with the first requirement being construction of a new mission.
 However, that effort was thwarted by Spanish settlers conscripting the Sandias to perform other work on their privately-owned farms.

-On May 24, 1762, Governor Tomas Cachupin ordered the Pueblo of Sandia to be completely rebuilt and that no Indians were to be worked as laborers for Spanish farmers until the pueblo and church were completely reconstructed.
-Then the Sandias were allowed to reoccupy their pueblo to create a better "buffer" against the Navajo, Apache, Kiowa and Comanche who enjoyed raiding the village of Albuquerque.
+On May 24, 1762, Governor Tomas Cachupin ordered the people to build themselves a new pueblo at what is now Sandia and that no Indians were to be worked as laborers for Spanish farmers until the pueblo and church were completely constructed.
+Then the Sandias were allowed to occupy their pueblo to create a better "buffer" against the Navajo, Apache, Kiowa and Comanche who enjoyed raiding the village of Albuquerque.

 In 1775, Sandia, acting as that buffer, lost 30 people in an attack by the Comanche.
 The Comanche also attacked Santa Fe in force that year.
-Those events caused Governor Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche there.
-The Battle of Cuerno Verde ended with most of the Comanche command structure dead and the power of the Comanche severely reduced.
-However, between the Navajo, Apache and small bands of Comanche and Kiowa, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.
+Those events caused Governor Juan Bautista de Anza to lead Spanish militia (and a cohort of Puebloan warriors) into Colorado and engage with the Comanche there.
+After passing north through San Luis Valley and turning east around Pikes Peak, he found them in the foothills of Greenhorn Mountain.
+The Battle of Cuerno Verde (so-named because of the buffalo head with dyed green horns worn by their chief, Cuerno Verde - that sense of fashion is where the term "greenhorn" comes from) ended with most of the Comanche command structure dead and the power of the Comanche severely reduced.
+However, between the Navajo, Apache and small bands of Comanche and Kiowa, Sandia was constantly being raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area in 1779.